dashingsoft/pyarmor/README.md

 * The trial version could not obfuscate the big scripts
 * The trial version uses same public capsule other than private capsule
 * The trial version could not download the latest dynamic library of extra platforms
+* The super plus mode is not available in the trial version

 For details, refer to [PyArmor License](https://pyarmor.readthedocs.io/en/latest/license.html).